Optimality conditions in control problems with random state constraints in probabilistic or almost-sure form: Introduction

 \section{Introduction}

 Uncertainty appears in many applications in optimization, from finance to medicine to engineering, due to unknown inputs or parameters in underlying systems.
 Ignoring uncertainty can lead to solutions that poorly reflect how the system behaves with high probability.
-This fact holds true no matter if the space of decisions is finite-dimensional as in operations research or infinite-dimensional as in PDE-constrained optimization.
+This fact holds true no matter if the space of decisions is finite-dimensional or infinite-dimensional as in PDE-constrained optimization.
 The present work concerns itself with the second context.
 For an introductory monograph on PDE-constrained optimization under uncertainty, we refer to \cite{martinez2018}.
-One way to classify different approaches in this field consists in considering the degree of risk involved in decision making: on the one end of the spectrum, one deals with risk-neutral (expectation-based) models, e.g., \cite{conti2009,Gahururu2022,Milz2023}.
-On the other end, one is rather interested in absolutely safe decisions and addresses uncertainty via almost sure constraints \cite{Geiersbach2022a,Geiersbach2021c}.
+One way to classify different approaches in this field consists in considering the degree of risk involved in decision making: { on the one hand, one may deal with risk-neutral (expectation-based) models, e.g., \cite{conti2009,Gahururu2022,Milz2023}.
+On the other hand, one may be} rather interested in absolutely safe decisions and address uncertainty via almost sure constraints \cite{Geiersbach2022a,Geiersbach2021c}.
 In between these two extremes, reasonable compromises can be made based on several risk-averse approaches such as conditional value-at-risk (CVaR), value-at-risk (VaR), stochastic dominance, or robust constraints \cite{alphonse2022risk,conti2018,Kolvenbach2018,Kouri2018,martinez2018}.
 Besides modeling, numerical solution, and structural analysis, there have been efforts in the past few years to derive optimality conditions for problems involving random PDEs, see \cite{Kouri2018} (without state constraints, meaning additional constraints on the solution of the PDE) or \cite{Gahururu2022,Geiersbach2022a,Geiersbach2021c} (with almost sure state constraints).

 In this paper, we consider optimality conditions for problems of the form